Nine Wellbeing Coaching About

 You can find out more about embarking upon the personal performance programme of coaching on the personal performance page.

 Nicola is a qualified and highly experienced coach, whose individual coaching services have evolved into inspiring others to train as coaches, and the delivery of bespoke ILM endorsed coach training programmes within private, health & corporate sectors.
 Nicola has extensive experience of introducing coaching into medicine and training Senior Consultants in coaching skills, and delivers stimulating and dynamic 1:1 personal coaching programmes at an individual and corporate level.
-If you are seeking coaching training, you will find out more about ILM coach training programmes at Nine Teaching.
+If you are seeking coaching training, you will find out more about Association for Coaching accredited coach training programmes at Nine Teaching.

 Nicola Forshaw, Director, MA, Bacp Reg.
 (Accred.)